 I know that it can be terrifying to make changes.
 I also know that when we begin to regularly create a practice, it will set a foundation for change and growth.
 Building your courage muscle takes time, but just as each day of exercise makes your body stronger, so, too, will you become stronger in spirit with each act of courage.
-You will gain confidence.
-You will learn to embrace all the good in your life.
-You will fall in love with yourself!

 What’s a Courage Agreement?

 Like a Peace Agreement, a Courage Agreement is a written vow with yourself.
 Writing something down cements the intent, and gives you something to look at as the month goes on.
 Besides, you wouldn’t want to renege on a contract with yourself, would you?

 - Download your very own Courage Agreement. (or create your own)